christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

-Its clear that the model is keeping two separate but parallel "tracks":
+Its clear that the model is keeping two separate but parallel "tracks".
+To illustrate the point:

 - Reality track (blue): represents actual events from Mark's perspective
 - Belief track (red): represents John's perspective